 You should make sure that you use contractions, as the use of contractions demonstrates natural speech.
 You should also extend your answer a bit, when asked “where are you from” in steading of simply stating the name of your town you could say something like, “I’m from a small town called Pahang, which is on the eastern coast of Malaysia”

 Another important point to note is that it is pointless to memorize answers, as this will only count against you.
-Doing so makes you makes you sound unnatural and the examiners are trained to detect scripted answers.
+Doing so makes you sound unnatural and the examiners are trained to detect scripted answers.
 Rather practice answering as many possible questions as possible.
 Become familiar with vocabulary and phrases related to the common topics for this particular part.

 Buy Yourself Time To Think